QuickMonkeys/node-react/README.md

 Foreman is used to start two services:
 ```
     - Webpack, that's responsible for watch changes and recompile code
-    - node to run the web server (see server.js).
+    - Node, that's responsible to run the web server (see config file server.js).
 ```

 To get the code: